ecfidler/discordpy-shigubot/keychain.md

-Replace this file with a folder titled 'keychain' it will contain all of the api keys needed to run many of the functions that this bot has. each individual file will be formatted as follows:
+Replace this file with a folder titled 'keychain' it will contain all of the api keys needed to run many of the functions that this bot has. each individual file will be formatted as follows: (the content of the files will only be the keys)

 Name: filename.txt